17twenty/color/README.md

 // then bolded "rip" with a blue foreground and bright black background color.Printf("%h[fgBlue+bold]panic: %h[bg8]rip\n")

-// bolded "hi" with a green foreground and bright black background fmt.Printf("hi")
+// bolded "hi" with a blue foreground and bright black background fmt.Printf("hi")

 // finally resets the highlighting